bulletmark/encfsui/README.md

 [zenity](http://live.gnome.org/Zenity) to prompt you for the password and then mounts the [encfs](http://www.arg0.net/encfs) directory.
 If you click on the launcher when the private directory is already mounted, then you are prompted to unmount it.
+The prompt windows are [displayed in the wiki](https://github.com/bulletmark/encfsui/wiki).
 There are some other options, see the usage below.

 My motivation for creating this utility is to provide: